I've heard about antibody testing for COVID-19. What is antibody testing? Is it the same as testing to diagnose COVID-19?

 The FDA approved these types of tests for diagnosing a COVID-19 infection:

 - Antigen test.
 This COVID-19 test detects certain proteins in the virus.
-Using a long nasal swab to get a fluid sample, antigen tests can produce results in minutes.
-Because these tests are faster and less expensive than PCR tests, antigen tests may be more practical to use for large numbers of people.
+Using a nasal swab to get a fluid sample, antigen tests can produce results in minutes.
+Others may be sent to a lab for analysis.
 A positive antigen test result is considered accurate when instructions are carefully followed, but there's an increased chance of false-negative results — meaning it's possible to be infected with the virus but have a negative result.
 Depending on the situation, the doctor may recommend a PCR test to confirm a negative antigen test result.

 What do I do if I'm interested in a COVID-19 diagnostic test or an antibody test?